-SUBURBAN THREAT AND CONSERVATION
+SUBURBANIZATION AND CONSERVATION

-Over the past forty years, the JTHGNHA corridor steadily evolved from a relatively underdeveloped agrarian landscape into a suburban enclave of the Baltimore/Washington metropolitan area.
+Over the past forty years, the JTHG NHA corridor steadily evolved from a relatively underdeveloped agrarian landscape into a suburban enclave of the Baltimore/Washington metropolitan area.
 Loudoun County has been among the fastest growing counties in the U.S., and Prince William, Fluvanna, and Culpeper Counties have been among the top 100 fastest growing.
-This pattern of transformation from the rural to suburban threatens the corridor's valuable resources by disrupting the local rural economy, displacing long-time residents, increasing traffic congestion, degrading water supplies, and reducing the context of the many historic sites.
+This pattern of transformation from the rural to suburban threatens the corridor's valuable resources by disrupting the local rural economy, displacing long-time residents, increasing traffic congestion, degrading water supplies, and transforming the context of the many historic sites.

-Throughout the 20th century, more newcomers moved into the JTHGNHA region.
-Many of these new residents were wealthy individuals and families from Washington D.C., as well as other northeastern cities who purchased large areas of land as second homes and country estates.
+Throughout the 20th century, more people moved into the JTHG NHA region.
+Many of the region's new residents were wealthy individuals and families from Washington D.C., as well as other northeastern cities who purchased large areas of land as second homes and country estates.
 Much of the Inner Piedmont became known as the Virginia horse country, home to some of the nation's social and power elite.
-Prominent Washington figures, including Presidents and past Presidents used the Journey landscape to get away.
+Prominent Washington figures, including Presidents and past Presidents, used the Journey landscape to get away.

 A significant result of this change in demographics was the preservation of the rural landscape of today.
 The wealth and interest in the Journey's rural landscape helped spur a conservation ethic in the area, as well as the creation of national, state, and regional parks; designation of National Register historic districts; and the preservation of land through conservation easements.
-However,
+However, with the growth of metropolitan Washington and Baltimore and the construction of new interstate highways,